 Nizhny Novgorod River College named after I. P.Kulibin, Technical school and heritage site in central Nizhny Novgorod, Russia.

-The institution was originally founded as Gorky River School before it changed its structure and purpose over time.
-In 2005 it became a branch of the Volga State Academy of Water Transport.
+The school was originally founded as the Gorky River School, training workers for the Volga waterways over several generations.
+It was later restructured and in 2005 became a branch of the Volga State Academy of Water Transport.

 The community of curious travelers